omarmohsen/katacoda-scenarios-1/jenkins-scenario/step1.md

 Dell's DevOps team already created a Jenkins Docker image, so you can use it in our scenario.

-Execute the following comand to run the Jenkins Docker container:
+Execute the following command to run the Jenkins Docker container:
 `
 docker run -d -u root --name jenkins \
     -p 8080:8080 -p 50000:50000 \